 As we started from Srinagar, meandering through the beautiful Kashmir valley, the temperature started soothing down.
 Travelling for around 80 kms from Srinagar, we reached Sonmarg valley where we had our lunch and headed straight towards Kargil.
 On the way, we crossed the mighty Zozi la where I could contemplate the reason for it being closed during the winter.
 Treacherous terrain!!

 Kargil town is 50 kms. from Dras and by the time I reached the hotel, it was 9-30 PM.
-We stayed at Silk route Inn which was located by a beautiful gorging river.The cost was around 1400 per night for a double bed room.
+We stayed at Silk route Inn which was located just a mile away from the main market place.A beautiful river gorges by this hotel.The cost was around 1400 per night for a double bed room.

 (Day 2.)Exploring Kargil.

-(Day 3/4. )Kargil to Leh, Explore Leh town and good rest .
+(Day 3/4. )Kargil to Leh, Explore Leh town and take good rest .